typelevel/cats/index.md

 * *laws* - laws for the typeclasses, used to validate typeclass instances
 * *tests* - tests that check instances from *std* with laws from *laws*
 * *docs* - The source for this website

-<a name="getting-started"></a>
-# Getting Started

-Cats has not yet published artifacts, so in order to use Cats you will have to get the Cats source code, and publish jars locally, with `sbt publish-local`

-Then in your project, add to your build.sbt

-    libraryDependencies += "org.spire-math" %% "cats-core" % "0.1.0-SNAPSHOT"

 <a name="copyright"></a>
 # Copyright and License